joelhooks/joelhooks-com/source/_posts/2012-07-25-fresh-start-migrating-wordpress-octopress.markdown

 It isn't pretty, but it got all of my post page links wedged into the sitemap.
 Hopefully this appeases the robots.

 Another cool tool that works well with Octopress is [Pow](http://pow.cx/).
-Octopress is a rack app, and once to point Pow at you Octopress folder, it serves the page up locally at ```http://foldername.dev```.
+Octopress is a rack app, and once to point Pow at your Octopress folder, it serves the page up locally at ```http://foldername.dev```.
 Then it's just a matter of running ```rake watch``` and going to town.

 ###Conclusion

 I'm stoked about making progress on my blogspace.
 It has been on the todo list for some time.
-It falls well into the breakable toy category of things, and that is something I can use right now as I learn new tools.
+It falls well into the [breakable toy](http://redsquirrel.com/dave/work/a2j/patterns/BreakableToys.html) category of things, and that is something I can use right now as I learn new tools.
 I'm looking forward to improving this space with quality content about modern standards-based web development with open source tools.